bss489/Predicting-Price-for-AirBnB/README.md

 # Data Description:
 Dataset comes from Kaggle's Inclass Prediction Competition, 2018 and can downloaded from https://www.kaggle.com/c/qbus6810-s1-18/overview.
 Property prices are dependent on location and how close are they to the tourist attraction places.
-Based on location, we predict the price of AirBnB property using regression and RSME is the metric of evaluation.
+We predict the price of AirBnB property using regression and RSME is the metric of evaluation.

 # Process:
 * Perfrom feature engineering, data cleaning and Exploratory Data Analysis deem necessary.